Giully314/Gargantua/README.md

 A 2d game engine under development.

+# How to build
+Clone the repository with the option --recurse-submodules (or --recursive).
+Run premake.

 # Project structure and directories
 Concepts: files for the definition of various concepts.
 Core: Core component abstractions of the engine.